jhlee-ku/SGNN_TL_SNUH/README.md

 # SGNN_TL_SNUH
-Codes for transfer learning of SGNN trained on ABCD data to SNUH data
+  - This is codes for transfer learning of SGNN trained on ABCD data to SNUH data

+Please cite this work as follows:

+  - Hwang, J., ... (temporary)

+**Belows are the description of each jupyter notebook**